WordPress.com vs WordPress.org: What Sets Each Platform Apart?

 Moving on, let’s look at plugins.
 These are – alongside themes – one of the primary reasons why WordPress is so popular.
 With plugins, you can add almost any functionality you want to your website, without the need to hire a developer or code it yourself:

 With WordPress.com, you can use all the same plugins as with WordPress.org.
 However, the platform’s free plan doesn’t enable you to install any plugins at all.
-To do so, you’ll need to upgrade to the platform’s Business plan.
+To do so, you’ll need to upgrade to the Business plan on WordPress.com.

 The same goes for themes, of which there are thousands available for you to choose from: